cisagov/ScubaGear/PowerShell/ScubaGear/baselines/aad.md

 The following are key terms and descriptions used in this document.

+**Microsoft Entra admin center**: The dedicated web-based interface at [entra.microsoft.com](https://entra.microsoft.com/#home) used to manage Microsoft Entra ID settings.

+**Microsoft Entra Portal**: The Microsoft Entra ID / Azure Active Directory management experience embedded within the general Azure Portal at [portal.azure.com](https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/Overview).
+This is a distinct, separately-maintained interface from the Microsoft Entra admin center, though both currently operate against the same tenant data.
+Where implementation steps in this document reference the Microsoft Entra Portal specifically, using the Microsoft Entra admin center instead may present different menu structures or labels.

 **Microsoft Entra ID hybrid**: This term denotes the scenario when an organization has an on-premises Microsoft Windows Server Active Directory that contains the master user directory but federates access to the cloud M365